jhaxce/originfind/.github/ISSUE_TEMPLATE/bug_report.md

 ## Checklist
 - [ ] I've checked existing issues for duplicates
-- [ ] I'm using the latest version of originfind
+- [ ] I'm using the latest version of origindive
 - [ ] I've included the exact command and full error output